-Oral health is a strong indicator of overall well-being and health.
+Oral health is a strong indicator of overall well being and health.
 In addition to tooth decay and gum disease, poor oral hygiene has been linked in some studies to premature birth, cardiovascular disease, and endocarditits.
 Oral bacteria and inflammation can also lead to infection in people with diabetes and HIV/AIDS.
 Several focus group respondents and interviewees reported that oral health was a concern, especially for seniors on fixed incomes and low-income individuals.
 Dental services were described as being expensive and thus out of reach for many.
-Focus group members shared personal experiences in trying to get dental care which was often too expensive for them to afford.
-While some health clinics have dental services, these are often difficult to access due to long waitlists.
-As one provider of oral health care in Montgomery County explained, "We do a lot of good but we are only scratching the surface.
-The kids who come have never seen a dentist before."
-Dental care for children was seen as a need as well as well as resources to pay for things like toothbrushes.
+Focus group members shared personal experiences in trying to get dental care, which was often too expensive for them to afford.
+While some health clinics have dental services, these were described as often difficult to access due to long waitlists.
+Dental care for children was seen as a need as well as resources to pay for things like toothbrushes.
 Parent education was also seen as key.